HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Good design requires **constraints**.
 Grids and palettes are useful design tools _because they limit our choices_.

-Often an organization will come up with a comprehensive and opinionated framework internally, called a **design system**.
+Many organizations have addressed this need by creating a **design system**.

-A design system will usually include a Bootstrap-like UI library with pre-designed components like buttons, modals, and dropdowns.
-But since it's not possible to foresee every component that people are going to need, the focus is at a lower level: A design system offers a set of composable elements, called **design tokens**.
+Superficially similar to a UI library, a design system might include a set of pre-designed components like buttons, modals, and dropdowns.
+But since you can't foresee every component that people are going to need, the focus is at a lower level: A design system offers a set of composable elements, called **design tokens**.
 These might include everything from type styles and color palettes to line weights, drop shadows, scales for spacing, and so on.
 These can be combined in different ways to create completely new components and layouts in a way that's visually consistent